A head start on college

 - Certificates and Associate in Applied Science Degrees allow students to enter the workforce immediately upon completion.

-Dual Enrollment and Early College Information
+Dual Enrollment and Early College Info

 - Meet with high school principal or guidance counselor to determine eligibility.
 The State of Michigan has dual enrollment requirements